 Season breakdown: Tapé appeared in just 10 games this season, never surpassing the 10-minute mark, and was often inserted when one of Duke’s frontcourt members were in foul trouble.
 He made his biggest in-game impact during the Blue Devils’ first ACC game against Notre Dame, in which he earned his only start of the season and finished with two assists, three rebounds and two points.

-It’s important to remember that the Blue Devils’ matchup with the Fighting Irish came a week after their loss to Illinois, and as they searched for a team identity, Tapé provided Duke with quality minutes in the opening of the contest as the freshman acclimated to their first ACC contest.
+It’s important to remember that the Blue Devils’ matchup with the Fighting Irish came a week after their loss to Illinois, and as they searched for a team identity, Tapé provided Duke with quality minutes in the opening of the contest as the freshmen acclimated to their first ACC contest.

-Outside of that Notre Dame game, Tapé’s minutes primarily came in short intervals during the middle and end of games, and although his time was brief, the Charlotte, N.C. native found a way to register his name on the stat sheet in many of the games he appeared in.
+Outside of that Notre Dame game, Tapé’s minutes primarily came in short intervals during the middle and end of games, and although his time was brief, the Charlotte, N.C., native found a way to register his name on the stat sheet in many of the games he appeared in.

 While the graduate transfer may not have had the glorious in-game moments, his off-the-court role was directly correlated to Mark Williams’ growth and therefore, the team’s late-season run.
 In addition to associate head coach Nate James, Tapé put in countless hours practicing with Williams, helping him adjust to the physicality and playing style of college basketball.